Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Which style is better for a classic engagement ring?

-Cushion cuts are ideal for classic and vintage styles, while radiant cuts suit modern designs.
+Cushion cuts are ideal for classic and vintage styles, while radiant cuts suit modern, contemporary designs better.

 Can both cuts be square or rectangular?

-Yes, both radiant and cushion diamonds are available in square and elongated shapes.
+Yes, both radiant and cushion diamonds are available in square (1:1 ratio) and elongated rectangular shapes depending on length-to-width preference.

 What ring settings work best for these cuts?

-Halo, solitaire, and three-stone settings work beautifully for both, depending on style preference.
+Halo, solitaire, and three-stone settings work beautifully for both cuts depending on style preference.